IBM/actionspz/docs/FAQ.md

 Please read our [onboarding document](onboarding.md) located in this repo!

+## What permissions are granted to the GitHub app?

+This app requires read access to metadata, read and write access to actions, administration, checks, and workflows for the repository selected for install.
+Additionally this GitHub app requires reading the User account email address for security reasons.
+Read more about why adminstrative read and write access are required in the official GitHub API docs [here](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-a-repository).

 ## Is there a fee to use this service?
 Do I need a credit card to sign up?

 This service is no-cost and you will not be asked for a credit card upon